 Totem Poles of the Great Northwest

-Cool ventilator shafts, I guess for the bus tunnel, across the street from Uwajimaya in the International District.
-Uwajimays is a landmark in itself for those seeking fresh fish, and Asian delicacies of all kinds.
-It’s a great place for a field trip for those raised only on American food……
+Cool ventilator shafts for the transit tunnel station across the street from Uwajimaya in the International District.
+Uwajimaya is a landmark in itself for those seeking fresh fish, and Asian delicacies of all kinds.
+It’s a great place for a field trip for those raised only on American food….

 Lenin in Fremont